 For more information about how to do self abdominal massage and your health contact our team

-If you would like additional information about this article?and how to do self abdominal massage or to discuss how we may be able to help with?your rehabilitation and progress, please contact us using the form below and we will get back to you as soon as possible.[contact-form-7 404 "Not Found"]
+If you would like additional information about this article and how to do a self abdominal massage or to discuss how we may be able to help with your rehabilitation and progress, please contact us using the form below and we will get back to you as soon as possible.[contact-form-7 404 "Not Found"]

 Perfect Balance Clinic accepts no responsibility for self-prescribed exercises without classification of the stage or condition you have.
 The information contained in this article or any others on this website should not be used in isolation to self-manage conditions but are provided for reference only to accompany a specialist managing your condition specifically and a review of the current advice surrounding each condition.